 Questions range in difficulty from basic level commands, such as printing and saving, through to intermediate level ones, such as using Sort, Filter and writing basic formulas, up to more advanced ones like PivotTables and Macro commands.

-Free Sample QuestionsDo you want to test your skills right now?
-Here are a few examples of questions that are likely to appear on your test (in some version or another).
+Test your skills now.
+Below are a few examples of questions that are likely to appear on your test (in some version or another).

-Your absolute score does not matter as much as how you compared to other examinees!
-Don’t be discouraged; if it’s difficult for you, it’s difficult for others too!
+Your absolute score does not matter as much as how you compared to other examinees.

 The relevant norm group is chosen by the employer out of several options offered by CEB SHL.
 These groups are defined by two factors: industry and job level.